autosapien/CarND-Behavioral-Cloning-P3/README.md

 #### 6. Resource Management

 Loading all the images at once can consume quite a bit of memory.
-In our case (only with sample data) we have  8096x3 images each with size 160x320x3, that is a total of 3,730,636,800 numpy uint8s in memory.
+In our case (only with sample data) we have 8096x3 images, each with size 160x320x3, that is a total of 3,730,636,800 numpy uint8s in memory.
 This leaves little space for the model to train.
-We can use two techniques to solve this
+We can use three techniques to solve this

 - Custom Generators
     - Generators behave like iterators but without the memory overhead, they do not load all the data into memory.
 A generator returns a generator instead of an iterator object. when next() is called or a for loop used on this object the next value is returned.